Bravery Bead Bowls - Home

 - Woodturners Guild of Ontario (WGO), Pickering

 The Bravery Bead Bowls program has provided a valuable community outreach project within the guild which fosters a real kinship among the participating members.
-Members have a real sense of gratification knowing their hard work will help bring joy into a young child's life.
+Guild members have a real sense of gratification knowing their hard work will help bring some joy to a young child, and their family, during a difficult time in their life.